 Dear God, draw me close to Jesus, to Your path.
 Don’t let me lose my way.

 Assurance of salvation cannot be based on any of man’s works or feelings, because they are always imperfect and subject to change.
 Security can only be based on God’s work and promises.

 Firstly, the Bible says that God loved the world and made a reconciliation with us in the crucifixion of Christ.
 Therefore, Jesus died for you too.

 Secondly, if you have been baptized, you have been connected to the saving work of Christ.
-You have thus personally acquired part of the salvation that belongs to all the world.
+You have thus personally acquired the salvation that belongs to all the world.